Your Compassionate Sydney Funeral Director and Celebrant

 One of my biggest passions is end of life planning, because I’ve seen the distress families experience when there’s no plan in place.

-My heartfelt promise to you: talking about death won’t make it happen any sooner.
+My heartfelt promise to you talking about death won’t make it happen any sooner.

-13 November, Little BIG House in Summer Hill
+6 March, Little BIG House in Summer Hill

-11 December, Little BIG House in Summer Hill
+1 May, Little BIG House in Summer Hill

 Dates for 2026

-- 5 February
+- 4 February

-- 6 August
+- 6 March

-- 1 October
+- 1 April

-I am a devoted animal lover, and my days are happily shared with two delightful Tibetan Terriers.
+I am a devoted animal lover and my days are happily shared with two delightful Tibetan Terriers.

-A Bit About Me
+About Me

 When I’m not being lovingly bossed around by Molly and Georgie, I cherish travelling with my husband, Brad.
 I’ve always been an intrepid explorer, finding immense joy in discovering new places, both across Australia and overseas.